otalk/RTCPeerConnection/README.md

 ### Events

-Unlike stock Peer Connections this is an event emitter.
+Unlike stock Peer Connections this inherits from a generic event emitter.
 Powered by [WildEmitter](http://github.com/henrikjoreteg/wildemitter) which has a very familiar API if you're used to node.js/jQUery/Backbone but also includes a wildcard handler so you can easily debug events.
 Just do `emitter.on('*')` to log them out or whatnot.

 But instead of doing `pc.onicecandidate = function () {}` on a peer connection you listen for events like this: